If you notice a white-colored mold in your house and are concerned for your families health, read on.

 Those three types of mold are considered fast-growing species of mold.
 Usually, when you see the white mold forming it is at the beginning stages of mold growth.

 There are different strands of Penicillium and Aspergillus spores.
-Most of these strands don't produce something called mycotoxins which can make people ill.
+Most of these strands don't produce mycotoxins, which can make people ill.

-There are certain strands that do.
+Certain strands do.
 They can produce what is called neurotoxins but usually is black in appearance at this point.

-So if you are just seeing white mold, it's usually at the early stages.
+So if you just see white mold, it's usually at the early stages.

 But here's the issue: